Malmactor/malrio/docs/status.md

 1. Maps: Maps are generated using either simple obstacles generator and Prim map generator.
 The simple obstacles generator generates a world with blocks and lavas whose positions and sizes similar to those of Level 1-1 in Super Mario Bros, by randomly creating obstacles and floating tiles.
 The Prim map generator generates a maze-like world with Prim's algorithm, which is much harder to solve but guarenteed to be solvable.

 2. Actions: We use A-star search as the action generator for each visible area of each map.
 Our A-star algorithm cooperate closely with our physical enginee by using the provided actions to generate frontiers of each state.
 Since A-star is guaranteed to be optimal, it serves as an ideal way to generate action labels to get to the goal.
 We also pre-select the maps that feasible for A-star to run, in terms of sovability and time cost.

 #### Part III: Supervised Training
-//TODO
+// TODO

 ### Evaluation
 // TODO